enkidevs/curriculum/react/introduction/intro-react/intro-components.md

 }
 ```

-And this component will display:
+This component will display:

 ![First React Component](https://img.enkipro.com/299cd451feedb68007faf2d7143aa914.png)

-Don't worry too much about components now as we will talk more about this in the following workouts.
+Don't worry too much about components now as we will talk more about them in the following workouts.